rogeriobispo/nubank-clone-arquiteture/Readme.md

     * Block and unbloque user
     * Easy way to create new environments just change the node_env
     * dockerfile to deploy on kubernets
+    * Unit tests
+    * Requests tests
+## consumers
+    - background jobs
+    # features
+    * rabbitmq Consumers
+    * store history log on mongo db
+## Address Api
+    - search zipcode
+    # returns address for a zipcode.
+    * store on redis as cache for the zipcode

 ## Consumers
-    - background jobs to consume message on the 4
+    - background jobs to consume message on the ecosystem
     * History log consumer